beginning of content

 The type and amount of food you eat is very important for your babies.
 Talk to your midwife or doctor about the best diet for you.
 Your health team might also advise you to take certain supplements, such as folate, iodine and iron.

-Find out more about healthy eating in a twin pregnancy.
+Find out more about healthy eating in a twin pregnancy from The Royal Women's Hospital.

 Resources and support

-When you’re expecting twins, the more you know about what's ahead, the better you'll be able to manage all that lies ahead.
-It’s a good idea to get to know other families having twins, who can relate to your experience.
+When you’re expecting twins, it’s important to know what to expect.
+It can be helpful to get to know other families having twins.
+They can relate to your experience.

 You can find more information, advice and support at Twins Research Australia and the Australian Multiple Birth Association.